IGNF/roc4j/README.md

 </p>

 <p align="center">
-<i>Receiver Operating Curves (after bootstrap sampling) and 95% confidence bands for Random Forest classifier on castle detection problem</i>
+<i>Receiver Operating Characteristics curves (after 20 bootstrap sampling) and 95% confidence bands for Random Forest classifier on castle detection problem</i>
 </p>

 Note that adding some extrinsic parameters (such as distance to the nearest road) enables to reach up to 94% classification performance (AUC).
 However, in order to get